LeadSpend/jquery-leadspendemail/README.md

 ===================
 #### Validate your email addresses without writing a single line of code! ####
 The LeadSpend Email Validation jQuery Plugin automatically validates email addresses as soon as they are typed in, and is designed to work well with your current site no matter how you're validating the form.

+LeadSpend uses domain-based authentication, so this will not work on your site until we have authorized your domain.
+[Contact us](http://www.leadspend.com/contact-us) for more information.

 Zero-Configuration Usage